ferozamahzabin/StudyBuddy-Pawmodoro/README.md

 # StudyBuddy-Pawmodoro
-a cute and effective Pomodoro study timer that rewards your progress with an evolving virtual pet!
+A cute and effective Pomodoro study timer that rewards your progress with an evolving virtual pet!